jboyle1990/RB-Prospect-Model/Project 2 readme.md

 ### Challenges

-i.
-Lack of available historical data (most of it is behind paywalls) ii.
+1. Lack of available historical data (most of it is behind paywalls)
+2.

-## Additional Thoughts
+## Additional Thoughts / Continuation of Analysis

-i.
+1. Backtest the model

 # References / Citations